druths/comp598-2021/README.md

 # comp598-2021
 We're so glad that you're taking this class!
 Here are some resources for the 2021 offering of COMP 598.
+These will be important to completing the homeworks.

 # General submission instructions